-Our Board of Directors has standing Audit, Compensation, Nominating and Governance, and Strategic Planning Committees.
+Our Board of Directors has standing Audit, Compensation, and Nominating and Governance Committees.
+Until its dissolution on November 6, 2023, the Board of Directors also had a Strategic Planning Committee.
 Under the listing standards of the Nasdaq Global Select Market, the members of the Audit, Compensation, and Nominating and Governance Committees must be comprised solely of independent directors.
 Accordingly, Mr. Eberwein is not eligible to serve on such committees.
 All directors receive materials for all Board committee meetings even if they do not serve, or are not eligible to serve, on the committee.

-The Board of Directors has adopted, and may amend from time to time, a written charter for each of the Audit Committee, Compensation Committee, Nominating and Governance Committee, and Strategic Planning Committee.
-We maintain a website at www.hudsonrpo.com and make available on that website, free of charge, copies of each of the charters for the Audit, Compensation, Nominating and Governance and Strategic Planning Committees.
+The Board of Directors has adopted, and may amend from time to time, a written charter for each of the Audit Committee, Compensation Committee, and Nominating and Governance Committee.
+We maintain a website at www.hudsonrpo.com and make available on that website, free of charge, copies of each of the charters for the Audit, Compensation, and Nominating and Governance Committees.